Home

 When EPCOR split its power operations from the water and wires business in 2009, Troy was again asked to lead the creation of a new supply chain and contract management organization for the now publicly traded Capital Power company.
 In this role, Troy took the lead in developing and implementing the strategies and policies for a new strategic sourcing process as well as a vendor optimization initiative across the corporation.

 Following his time in utilities, Mr. Laursen moved to the construction industry at the Graham Group then to the oil and gas industry with Centrica Energy Canada.
 As Vice President, Supply Chain and Procurement for Centrica, Troy again led the development of new processes and policies across the entire organization.
+Troy is currently in a leadership role in supply chain management at Enmax Utilities in Calgary, Alberta.

 For over 20 years, Mr. Laursen has served in a leadership role as a supply chain, contract management, project management, and finance expert across nearly every facet of the infrastructure and construction sector.